JeffAMcGee/twitwatch/README.md

 This is based on @bde's TwitterStreamSaver, but it uses the Requests library instead of libcurl.
 The requests code is based on an example from Requests' documentation.

+If you want to create the application as one user and run the crawlers as a different user, the connect.py script will help you generate the four tokens.